sarah2244-4/science-revision-quiz/README.md

 - To center the rectangle logo into a circle I used [this website](https://www.webfx.com/blog/web-design/circular-images-css/) to help me.
 - To fix the hero image overlay I used [this website](https://dzuz14.medium.com/code-a-full-width-hero-background-image-with-transparent-overlay-95d757f8ff2c) to help me.
 - I used [Coolors](https://coolors.co/) to help me come up with a colour scheme.
+- I used [WebAIM](https://webaim.org/resources/contrastchecker/) to check the contrast of the colours used on all the elements.

 ### Images